wilsonwlc/Diabetes-ML-Analysis/README.md

 # Diabetes and Lifestyle Factors - Machine Learning Analysis

 ## Project Description
-* To better understand the relationship between lifestyle and diabetes in the US
+* This project aims to better understand the relationship between lifestyle and diabetes in the US

 ## Dataset Information
-The dataset is downloaded from [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators).
-The schema can be download from [Centers for Disease Control and Prevention (CDC)](https://www.cdc.gov/brfss/annual_data/2015/pdf/codebook15_llcp.pdf).
-Note that the data source does not specify the type of diabetes, whether it's type 1 or type 2.
+The data is downloaded from Centers for Disease Control and Prevention (CDC) on [Kaggle](https://www.kaggle.com/datasets/cdc/behavioral-risk-factor-surveillance-system?select=2015.csv).
+The schema can be found [here](https://www.cdc.gov/brfss/annual_data/2015/pdf/codebook15_llcp.pdf).
 ### Target
 * `Diabetes_binary`: 0 = no diabetes; 1 = pre-diabetes or diabetes
 ### Features